valeriangalliat/virtualis-client/api.md

 All the API calls are made on <https://service-virtualis.com/cvd/WebServlet>
 using the `POST` HTTP method.

 All requests are made with `application/x-www-form-urlencoded` content type.

-The request data must be encoded in ISO 8859-1, and the returned data is in the same encoding.
+The request data must be encoded in Windows-1252, and the returned data is in the same encoding.

 Do not trust the `Content-Type` response header at all.
-They always set it to `text/html; charset=UTF-8` even if they're actually sending `application/x-www-form-urlencoded; charset=ISO-8859-1`.
+They always set it to `text/html; charset=utf-8` even if they're actually sending `application/x-www-form-urlencoded; charset=windows-1252`.

+Be sure to treat URL encoded strings as Windows-1252 too, for example the `%80` escape sequence will lead to the `€` symbol.

-All urlencoded responses can contain a trailing `&`, or multiple `&` (empty parameters).
+All URL encoded responses can contain a trailing `&`, or multiple `&` (empty parameters).
 In a strict parsing, you should remove them first.

 The responses won't contain any array parameter (like `foo[]=bar`), and you can safely assume each parameter is unique.